rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 As soon as race was confirmed, I booked my flight to Pune for 27th Jan.

 Now, any triathlete will confirm - Triathlon Race Packing is a big task.
 First, there are 3 disciplines to be packed for - stuff for Swim, Bike and Run.
-Now, Bike is usually the biggest challenge when race is outside your home town and flight is involved.
+Bike is usually the biggest challenge when race is outside your home town and flight is involved.
 Airport Luggage handling is famous for infamous reasons.
 So, bike has to be packed well and securely.

 Before the lockdown, I had bought a new compact cycling bag - [Orucase B2](https://www.orucase.com/products/b2).
 This bag is designed for for ease of travel and convenient airport and city transfer of the bike.
 It has small wheels and very easy for a solo traveller to handle.
 The bag also has enough cushion to keep cycle frame and other components safe.

-But this compactness comes with a cost - cycle needs to be unassembled completely.
-Thankfully, YouTube came to the rescue and Bike and I were packed!
+But this compactness comes with a cost - cycle needs to be completely unassembled.
+Thankfully, YouTube had good instructional videos on this, and the bike was packed quickly.

-{% include image.html file="/images/2022_01_30_KolhapurTri/Orucase,jpg" description="Very Compact Cycling Bag - Orucase" %}
+{% include image.html file="/images/2022_01_30_KolhapurTri/Orucase,jpg" description="Very Compact Cycling Bag Orucase" %}

 #### Delhi, Pune, Kolhapur

 After an uneventful flight from Delhi to Pune, I landed safely in Pune with my bag.
 Orucase proved to be a great choice as bike bag.
-Handling this was as easy as No doubt, this bag will see lot of races with me in upcoming months.
+Handling this was easy.
+No doubt, this bag will see lot of races with me in upcoming months.

 Sujoy and Alok picked me from Pune Airport and dropped me at Maitreyi’s place.
 After a nice lunch at her mom’s place, Maitreyi and I went to get the bike assembled and then to a small swim in freezing Law School Swimming pool.